plone/training/mastering-plone/volto_talk_listview.rst

 In this part you will:

-* Register a react view component for folderish `Document` content types
 * Create the view component

-Topics covered:
+* Register a react view component for the Folder content type

-* Use search endpoint of REST API
+* Use an endpoint of Plone REST API to fetch content
-* Displaying data from search results
+* Display the fetched data

+.. only:: not presentation

     Volto has multiple views for listing objects.
 Most of them list all objects in a folder or folderish type like the ``listing_view`` with title and description.
-The talk list should show also information about the dates, the locations and the speakers.
-We will create an additonal view for folderisch types.
-We stick to Plone default type Document, which is folderish.
+    The talk list should also show information about the dates, the locations and the speakers.
+We will create an additonal view for the folder content type.

 Register the view in Volto and Plone